Rashomon Sets and Model Multiplicity in Federated Learning: Predictive Multiplicity Metrics

 \subsection{Score-based Metrics}

 Predictive multiplicity metrics are generally grouped into score-based and decision-based metrics.
-Score-based metrics, such as Rashomon Capacity (RC)~\cite{hsu2022_rashomoncapacity}, Viable Prediction Range (VPR)~\cite{watson2023predictive}, and standard deviation~\cite{long2023arbitrariness}, focus on the spread of model output scores (we report the original definitions in Appendix~\ref{app:metrics}).
+Score-based metrics, such as Rashomon Capacity (RC)~\cite{hsu2022_rashomoncapacity}, Viable Prediction Range (VPR)~\cite{watson2023predictive}, and standard deviation~\cite{long2023arbitrariness}, focus on the spread of model output scores (we report definitions in Appendix~\ref{app:metrics}).
 Their computation typically relies on estimating quantiles or the cumulative distribution function of these metrics.
 Extending this to FL is not straightforward.
-The simplest approach would require clients to communicate the metric for each datapoint with the server, enabling a centralized estimation of quantiles and cumulative distribution.
+The simplest approach would require clients to share the metric for each datapoint with the server, enabling a centralized estimation of quantiles and cumulative distribution.
 Such communication exposes client-level distributions and does not preserve the privacy of the clients.
 Thus, it can only be applied in settings where clients trust the central server.
-We also sketch here a privacy-preserving technique that relaxes this assumption, where differentially private histograms are employed to communicate the cumulative distribution of scores.
-The procedure works as follows. i) the server pre-defines buckets; ii) each client then bins the calculated metrics for each data point accordingly, and perturbs the number of points in each bucket randomly, so to preserve differential privacy. iii) The noisy client-level histograms are then sent to the server, who finally iv) aggregates them to obtain a global approximation of the cumulative distribution of scores.
-Global quantiles can then be estimated directly from this aggregated cumulative distribution.
-A challenge here is certain histogram bins may be empty, and adding noise with standard DP noise mechanisms will result in an overall poor approximation of the underlying distribution.
-We will revisit this technique in Section~\ref{sec:empiricalstudy} and Appendix~\ref{app:diffpriv}.